 When breastfeeding, the baby should open up wide enough that he/she takes a good portion of the breast into his/her mouth, bypassing the nipple entirely.
 Because of this, in most cases, inverted nipples alone will not cause problems with breastfeeding.

 When Inverted Nipples May Interfere With Breastfeeding

 Inverted nipples can make it more difficult for some women to breastfeed.
 In rare cases, a mother can experience persistent sore nipples because the baby compresses the buried nipple rather than compressing the milk ducts.
 The result is little milk for the baby and a painful experience for the mother.

 Breastfeeding is more likely to be a challenge for women with inverted nipples based on:

 - Degree of inversion: If mummy has a slight inversion—the most moderate case—a baby with a normal suck is unlikely to have a problem feeding.
 If mama has moderate to severe inversion—when the nipple retracts deeply into the areola—baby may have more trouble compressing the milk ducts.
 The good news is that breastfeeding is usually possible, no matter how inverted the nipples are.
-Consult a IBCLC lactation consultant for help establishing a proper latch and have patience with yourself and baby.
+Consult an IBCLC lactation consultant for help establishing a proper latch and have patience with yourself and your baby.

 - Other latching issues: When combined with other latching issues, like tongue tie or lip tie, mama and baby are much more likely to have problems with breastfeeding.